 Why host a fellow?

-Since 1973, the AAAS S&T Policy Fellowships program (STPF) collaborated with a broad range of federal agencies and congressional offices to bring highly skilled scientists and engineers to Washington.
+Since 1973, the AAAS S&T Policy Fellowships program (STPF) has collaborated with a broad range of federal agencies and congressional offices to bring highly skilled scientists and engineers to Washington.
 As of 2014, fellows are also placed in the judicial branch.

 Bring additional scientific expertise to policymaking.
 Representing a full spectrum of science and engineering backgrounds and career stages, fellows contribute their knowledge and analytical skills to the activities of host offices.